Miriam del Pino Molina

 She is currently doing her doctoral thesis on the Feminist and Gender Studies Doctorate programme of the University of the Basque Country, in which she proposes an analysis of the structural and institutional violence due to gender, ethnic and class issues suffered by Fulbe women during their migratory processes and settlement in Andalusia and the Basque Country, as well as the strategies and resistances that they adopt to face this situation.
 This research began with her Final Degree Project and continued through her Master’s Degree Final Project.

-Her chosen lines of research are linked to the fields of migration, feminist anthropology and the anthropology of violence.
+Her chosen lines of research are linked to the fields of migration, feminist anthropology, anthropology of emotions and the anthropology of violence.

-As for her professional career, she has participated as an assistant researcher in the Social Anthropology Area of the University of Almería and as a principal researcher in the KoloreGuztiak (“All Colours”) Intercultural Association.
+As for her professional career, she has participated as an assistant researcher in the Social Anthropology Area of the University of Almería and as leading researcher and social worker with young Moroccans at risk of social exclusion in Gipuzkoa.